mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 As is often the case, when you conceive an idea, you are not the first.
 Discovering that others have ventured into similar territories can be both disconcerting and reassuring.
 That implementation adopted a pure functional programming approach, which proved to be the better choice in the end, as this approach presented fewer edge cases to handle and a more consistent behavior compared to the hybrid imperative style translation I opted for.
 I highly recommend watching the [associated talk "Chelsea Voss - Oneliner-izer: An Exercise in Constrained Coding - PyCon 2016"](https://www.youtube.com/watch?v=DsUxuz_Rt8g) for further insights.

-This is watching that talk that I learned about the `contextlib.nested` trick to block the handled exceptiions (todo explain more here).
-Saldy, this function used at first to combine multiple ContextHandler in one `with` is deprecated in Python 3, as the `with` keyword now support chained handlers.
-But, it can be easely replaced with the `contextlib.ExitStack`, as such`:
+It was by listening to this lecture that I learned about the `contextlib.nested` trick to emulate an exception handling scope.
+Unfortunately, this function, originally used to combine several ContextHandlers into a single `with`, is deprecated in Python 3, as the `with` keyword now supports chained handlers.
+But it can easily be replaced by the `contextlib.ExitStack` function, as such` :

 ```python
 with contextlib.nested(a, b, c):